benjaminiallen-idexx/dc207.io/index.md

 # $ cat meetings.txt
 {:id="posts"}

+### title: Let’s not wait for the heat death of the universe before we secure our APIs<br>
+### date of meeting: December 13th 2018<br>
+### description: Horrors of API security revealed!
+Talk by Ben Hamilton.<br><br>
+Meeting two!
+DC207 is back in action with a hot security topic, pizza, and prizes on December 13th.
+Ben Hamilton will be presenting a talk focused on vulnrabilities in APIs.
+He'll explore how APIs are an often overlooked by development teams.<br><br>

+Pizza from OTTO, softdrinks on site.
+The CTF event requires a write-up, submit yours @ root@dc207.org for a chance for to win a Pen-testing Raspberry Pi.
+See you there!

 ### title: DC207 Resurrected: OSINT - What we already know <br>
 ### date of meeting: November 08 2018<br>
 ### description: DC207 Resurrected.
 Talk by Benjamin Allen, OSINT - What we already know.<br><br>